ohpyupi/study.security-plus/types-of-attacks.md

 ### Downgrade Attack
 * Forces a connection to abandon a high-quality encryption method of a lower quality, more easily broken method.

+### Logic Bombs
+* Triggers when certain conditions are met such as date